davidthrasher/Mongoose-Scraper/README.md

-Metal Scraper is a node application that scrapes articles from Metalsucks.net and stores them into a MongoDB database, then serves them to the front end using handlebars.
+Metal Scraper is a node application that scrapes articles from Metalsucks.net and stores them into a MongoDB database using mongoose, then uses ajax to to pull objects back to the front end.